-Family: Freed student who died has ‘completed his journey’
+Public funeral planned for US student freed from North Korea

+Meanwhile, a spokesman for Hamilton County Coroner Dr. Lakshmi Sammaraco said the office accepted the case of Otto Warmbier, who died Monday in a Cincinnati hospital.
+Justin Weber told The Associated Press that a news conference is expected later to provide more information.

+The coroner’s office daily report Tuesday included Warmbier in its listings with cause of death termed “pending.”

-Otto Warmbier died Monday, relatives said in a statement.
-They did not cite a specific cause of death.
+Wambier’s parents did not cite a specific cause of death, but cited “awful, torturous mistreatment” by North Korea.

-“Unfortunately, the awful, torturous mistreatment our son received at the hands of the North Koreans ensured that no other outcome was possible beyond the sad one we experienced today,” his parents said.

 Doctors had described Warmbier’s condition as a state of “unresponsive wakefulness” and said he suffered a “severe neurological injury” of unknown cause.

-He arrived in Ohio on June 13 after being held for more than 17 months.
+The funeral will be held at 9 a.m. at Wyoming High School, where Warmbier was an athlete and salutatorian of his 2013 class.

 Most Read Stories